OlleMattsson/yijing/static/iching-lite.md

 with it.
 What  endures is the unswerving directive, the inner law of his being, which determines  all his actions.

-THE LINES

-Six at the beginning means:

-Seeking duration too hastily brings misfortune persistently.

-Nothing that would further.

-Whatever endures can be created only gradually by long-continued work and careful reflection.
-In the same sense Lao-tse says: "If we wish to compress   something, we must first let it fully expand."
-He who demands too much at   once is acting precipitately, and because he attempts too much, he ends by  succeeding in nothing.
-Nine in the second place means:

-Remorse disappears.
-The situation is abnormal.
-A man's force of character is greater than   the available material power.
-Thus he might be afraid of allowing himself   to attempt something beyond his strength.
-However, since it is the time of  DURATION, it is possible for him to control his inner strength and so to avoid excess.
-Cause for remorse then disappears.

-Nine in the third place means:

-He who does not give duration to his character
-Meets with disgrace.
-Persistent humiliation.

-If a man remains at the mercy of moods of hope or fear aroused by the outer world, he loses his inner consistency of character.
-Such inconsistency invariably leads to distressing experiences.
-These humiliations often come    from an unforeseen quarter.
-Such experiences are not merely effects produced    by the external world, but logical consequences evoked by his own nature.

-Nine in the fourth place means:

-No game in the field.

-If we are in pursuit of game and want to get a shot at a quarry, we must set about it in the right way.
-A man who persists in stalking game in  a place where there is none may wait forever without finding any.
-Persistence in search is not enough.
-What is not sought in the right way is not found.

-Six in the fifth place means:

-Giving duration to one's character through perseverance.

-This is good fortune for a woman, misfortune for a man.

-A woman should follow a man her whole life long, but a man should at all times hold to what is his duty at the given moment.
-Should he persistently seek to conform to the woman, it would be a mistake for him.
-Accordingly it is altogether right for a woman to hold conservatively to tradition, but  a  man must always be flexible and adaptable and allow himself to be guided   solely by what his duty requires of him at the moment.

-Six at the top means:

-Restlessness as an enduring condition brings misfortune.

-There are people who live in a state of perpetual hurry without ever attaininginner composure.
-Restlessness not only prevents all thoroughness but actuallybecomes a danger if it is dominant in places of authority.

-<a name="33"></a>
 33. TUN / Retreat
 -----------------